Hootsuite Review & Hootsuite Alternatives

 Once your queue or reservoir is empty, that’s it.
 You’ll need to keep on adding posts to keep things topped up.
 Also, no categories for different types of content with different schedules

-For one user, Buffer is good value for money, with free and $15/mth plans.
-For team users, the Buffer business plan costs $99 per month and includes 5 users.
+For one user, Buffer is good value for money, with free and $6/mth plans.

 You can import from RSS feeds but not CSV files.
 But it’s great because it integrates with automation tools IFTTT and Zapier so you can import content from other platforms very easily.